 It is one of the most crucial aspects of hygiene in menstruation and must be strictly followed.
 The products must be properly wrapped before disposal.
 They must be safely disposed of and under no condition should be flushed as it can cause blockage.
 Personal hygiene is another critical aspect of disposal and one must wash hands thoroughly after the process to ensure there are no remains of bacteria and blood on your hands.
 Any lapse in the disposal can cause infection not just to you but to people surrounding you as well.

 Wearing comfortable clothing during the menstrual cycle can not only relax you but also play a critical role in maintaining menstrual hygiene.
 One must ensure that clothing is light on the body and has a relaxed fitting providing maximum ease of movement.
 Tight clothing can cause undue stress on the body and result in sweat and become a breeding ground for infectious bacteria.
 Cotton clothes and underwear are highly recommended for menstrual cycle wear.

 Do not use chemical hygiene products or soaps

 Maintaining proper intimate hygiene becomes even more important during the menstrual cycle.
 The genital area must ideally be washed with warm water without any chemical products or soaps.
 These chemicals can cause irritation in the genital area resulting in itching and even heavier vaginal discharge.
-Wet wipes and other soft chemical free products are also a great alternative for intimate hygiene
+Wet wipes and other soft chemical-free products are also great alternatives for intimate hygiene

 Use only one sanitation mode at a time